Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Proposed Uniform Parameter Optimization (UPO) Strategy

 \section{Proposed Uniform Parameter Optimization (UPO) Strategy}

 Due to the hurdles we discussed in Section \ref{subsec:Works related to the hurdles of QAOA}, it is important to develop strategies for finding good parameters of the PQC.
-This will ensure proper minimization of the cost function given in Eq. \ref{eq:expn}.
+This ensures minimization of the cost function given in Eq. \ref{eq:expn}.
 There are two such strategies discussed by Lee \emph{et al}. \cite{fixed_parameter}.
 One of them is the random initialization method, which assumes multiple random initialization of the parameters to evaluate an average of the minimum approximation ratio, which is defined as

-where $\psi(\beta,\gamma)$ is the string representation of the state prepared by the PQC, Eq. \ref{eq:param_unitary}.
-This process is repeated and the best set of parameters with least value of average $\alpha$ is chosen as the best fit for the parameters.
+where $\psi(\gamma, \beta)$ is the string representation of the state $\ket{\psi(\gamma, \beta)}$ prepared by the PQC.
+This random initialization is repeated and the set of parameters producing the least value of average $\alpha$ is chosen as the best fit for the set of optimized parameters.
 Another strategy the authors discussed is parameters fixing strategy, which we denote as FPO.
 In FPO at each $p$, the parameters are optimized for $q$ random initialization.
 Parameters giving minimum $\alpha$ are chosen as the optimized parameters for that particular $p$ and then $p$ is increased.
-We show that this approach of FPO offers very little assurance in finding solutions.\\ We suggest training the PQC with each parameter of different layers being equal for the mixer and the cost unitaries respectively.
+We show that this approach of FPO offers very little improvement in finding solutions.\\ We suggest training the PQC with each parameter of different layers being equal for the mixer and the cost unitaries respectively.
 It implies